-His music has been featured on HBO, Hulu and the BBC, and in a feature film and several short films.
+His music has been featured in HBO and Hulu original series, on the BBC, and in a feature film and several short films.

 If you're interested in working with Nathan or want to know more, email him.
 Visit the album links in the sections below to listen to the music.

 Most of his music is also available to license through Audiosocket.

 Nathan Stack's main music project, Autohypnosis, is a mixture of electronic, pop and rock sounds.
 He has so far released two albums and two EPs — including the 10-hour-long instrumental ambient album Pedestrians.
-The other releases, The Surface, Conversation (in) Pieces and President and Chairman of the Void, feature mostly music with vocals and include a wide range of moods and emotions.
+The other releases, The Surface, Conversation (in) Pieces and President and Chairman of the Void, feature mostly music with vocals and include a range of moods and styles.

 Autohypnosis songs have been licensed for use on the HBO news magazine show VICE and the Hulu original series Casual, as well as in a feature film and several short films.

 Nathan had such fun creating the ambient soundscapes of the Pedestrians album by Autohypnosis that he started a separate project, Shadowy Lines, which is devoted solely to ambient music.
 He has so far released five albums: Mindless Pleasures, You Can't Count on Anyone to Remember, Vert, American Commerce and Merge and Disappear.

-While all of Shadowy Lines' music is easily categorized as ambient, there is substantial diversity across the three albums.
+While all of Shadowy Lines' music is easily categorized as ambient, there is substantial diversity across the albums.
 This music is illustrative of Nathan's forte for creating dark, haunting atmospheres — ideal for accompanying suspenseful, mysterious and otherworldly scenes in film and television.

 SHADOWY LINES LINKS